Black Ghost Knifefish are very popular – they are a mesmerizing and elegant fish that will steal your heart in no time.

 Black Ghost Knifefish are very popular, they have a mesmerizing swimming style and can be very friendly once settled in the tank.

-Similarly to most eels, Knifefish have an electro-sensory system used for location detection and communication.
+Similar to most eels, Knifefish has an electro-sensory system used for location detection and communication.

 As they are quite sensitive to diseases and can be a bit picky with food it is recommended that you gain some experience before keeping these fish.